Skip to content

 1. You can also access this via the magnifying glass icon in the pane coding toolbelt at the top left of any pane.

-3. Browse via the File Tree to open or create files.
+3. Browse via the File Tree (Project Explorer) to open or create files.

 4. Opening a generated code diff from an Agent Conversation: Code Diffs in Agent Conversations.